mds796/CSGY6903-Project1/README.md

 Must has python >= 3.6 installed.

 ## Testing
-To test run `python3 -m unittest` from the root of the repository
+To test the code, run `python3 -m unittest` from the root of the repository

+## Executing
+To run the cipher breaker, run `python3 src/main.py` from the root of the repository